 Fans of cooking reality shows will dig Duff’s Cakemix, owned by Food Network star Duff Goldman.
 Stop by and savour a premade cake or cupcake, or sign up for one of the bakery’s Drop-In and Decorate sessions that include prebaked goods, decorating supplies, and an hour of studio time.
 Weekends often fill up fast, so grab a reservation online.

-See a celebrity on a Malibu beach.
+See a movie star.
 Sip a cocktail on a rooftop bar at sunset.
-Slip on a pair of designer shoes in an ultra-luxe boutique.Bask on a beach, play the day away at a movie land theme park, explore world-class museums, dance ‘til dawn at a sizzling-hot nightclub.
+Slip on a pair of designer shoes in an ultra-luxurious boutique in Beverly Hills.
+Play at Universal Studios Hollywood theme park, explore world-class museums, or dance the night away in a starlet-filled club.
 Welcome to California’s liveliest city, America’s entertainment capital, with mega-star wattage and nonstop things to do.

 The main hub is the city of Los Angeles, with legendary Hollywood northwest of downtown, the San Fernando Valley to the east, and the inviting beaches of Santa Monica and Malibu to the west.